mathisonian/idyll-fixed-scroll/README.md

   [Feature.Step]
     More text......
   [/First.Step]
+[/Feature]
 ```

 #### Multiple fixed scrollers

-You can include multiple of these on the page, in the way you'd expect.
+You can include multiple of these on the page, in the way you'd expect, just include multiple `Feature`s on the page.
 See index.idl for the full example.

 ## CSS